marcel303/framework/users/marcel/libreflection/README.md

 		.add("subsets", &Dataset::subsets);
 ```

-However, where single valued members add a Member_Scalar to the type database, vector types add a Member_Vector<T>, which derives from Member_VectorInterface.
-Member_VectorInterface provides the interface for working with vector types.
+However, where single valued members add a `Member_Scalar` to the type database, vector types add a `Member_Vector<T>`, which derives from `Member_VectorInterface`. `Member_VectorInterface` provides the interface for working with vector types.

 ```cpp
 struct Member_VectorInterface : Member